X-Ray Technology in a Nutshell

 Differences Between CT Scans & MRI's

 MRI uses magnetic waves to produce images while CT images are produced using x-rays.
 MRI provides more details of bony structures compared to CT Scan.
-CT Scans can't help much in seeing clearly very fine soft tissue details as in the shoulder or knee compared to MRI.
+CT Scans can’t help much in seeing clearly very fine soft tissue details as in the shoulder or knee compared to MRI.
 MRI scans are best for imaging soft tissue.
-CT scans are much more costly and takes a longer time (30 minutes) to be completed compared to a MRI that takes about 5 minutes to complete.
-People with surgical clips, metallic fragments, cardiac monitors and pace makers cannot have CT scans.
-Also pregnant women should not have CT scans .MRI machines can produce in any plane without moving the patient.
+CT scans are much more costly and takes a longer time (30 minutes) to be completed compared to a MRI which can take less time to complete.
+People with surgical clips, metallic fragments, cardiac monitors and pace makers cannot have an MRI scan.
+Also pregnant women should not have CT scans.
+MRI machines can produce in any plane without moving the patient.
 They also have the ability to change the contrast of the images making them more clear than CT scan.

 Additional Resources: